superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Wiki.md

 For the back-end, 2-3 weeks of work should be a sufficient amount of time to work on the simple property search, requests for visit feature and of course the CRUD operations.

-for the database, we will at all times be working with and on it, as it is always being updated by the back-end devs.
+For the database, we will at all times be working with and on it, as it is always being updated by the back-end devs.